Shimazu Toyohisa: Battle of Sekigahara

 On May 12, 1600, he left Sadowara to work in Fushimi and went to Osaka on June 5 to demand time for his return home.
 On August 1 of the same year, he joined the Western Army together with Yoshihiro and participated in the Battle of Fushimi-jo Castle.
 After the fall of Fushimi-jo Castle, on August 15 of the same year, he went from Fushimi to Sawayama, the castle of Ishida Mitsunari, and departed for the front in Mino Province.
 Based on the information that the East Army will attack Gifu Castle, Ishida Mitsunari asks Toyohisa to defend Etonowatari.
 On August 23 of the same year, he took control of Gifu Castle, but when he heard that the enemy was trying to block the back, he retreated to Gakuta outside Ogaki Castle.

 When the Battle of Sekigahara broke out, he joined the Western Army together with his uncle Yoshihiro.
 It is said that Yoshihiro sent Toyohisa to Mitsunari Ishida's headquarters on September 14, 1600, and proposed a night attack against the Kanto army while in Akasaka, but Mitsunari rejected the proposal because his army was a horde and he decided to fight in Hirono during the day.
 However, it was said that Yoshihiro did not participate in the battle because he was distrustful of the Western Army who did not listen to the night attack proposed by him, but this anecdote was written in a secondary compilation called "ochko Shu"(collection of collected land), and since there are almost no articles on night attack in the historical materials of the Shimazu side, it can not be said that it is a historical fact.
 That night, the camp was changed to Sekigahara, and the camp was formed about a town from Ishida's camp in a dense fog under the rain before dawn on September 15.
 Then, Yoshihiro also took up his position at a distance of about a quarter.
-When Chōjuin Moriatsu came to prepare for Toyohisa, he asked for leave on horseback.
-Toyohisa said, 'Today, I'm sure that today's Mounted Warriors will attack each other.' and they split up laughing.
-It is said that when Sukenzaemon Yasoshima, a vassal of Ishida Mitsunari, came to Edo as an envoy to ask for help, the retainers scolded 'Okago' when he did not go down from the horse, and Toyohisa, who was furious at the attitude of the envoy, shouted 'Today's ceremony will be a success depending on the achievements of the envoy, and all of you will have good intentions,' and sent him back.
+Toyohisa's preparations were greeted by Choujuin Morijun, who begged for time on horseback.
+"Our allies are weak today, but we can still hit them today," Toyohisa replied, and they parted, laughing at each other.
+When Sukezaemon Hachijima, a vassal of Mitsunari Ishida, came as a messenger to ask for help, the vassals cursed him for offering help from horseback instead of dismounting, and Toyohisa, furious at the messenger's attitude, shouted back, "Today, all of you can take credit for what you have done, and you should all be aware of the same thing.